TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Index.rst

 The topic of localizing the actual content of pages is where different paradigms and preferences may step in.
-One clear difference is whether you want to localize or translate a page.
+One clear difference is whether you want to localize or translate a page of the website.

 - When you wish you translate a page 1:1you might like to using "content binding" which secures exactly that.
 The pages content is then always